Alisha98A/Food-Quiz/README.md

 ### User Stories

 #### First Time Visitor Goals
-* **User story 1: As a first-time visitor**
+* **User story 1: As someone new to the site**

-* I'm interested in participating in a captivating online food quiz to enhance my overall knowledge.
-I want to have the flexibility to join and play at any time, from any location.
+* I'm eager to engage in an engaging online food quiz to broaden my culinary knowledge.
+I seek the convenience of being able to participate from anywhere, at any time.
-* I want clear instructions on how to play the game.
+* Clear and concise instructions on how to play the game are essential to me.
-* I want the website to be responsive for my device.
+* I expect the website to adapt seamlessly to my device.
-* I want the website to be easy navigated.
+* Navigating through the website should be intuitive and straightforward.

 #### Returning Visitor Goals
 * **User story 2: As a returning visitor**